corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Follow it religiously.
 See what it teaches you.
 Don't skip that step.

 Resistance is futile.
 The longer you refuse to learn, the longer you will suffer.
-The moment you let your guards down is the moment you'll start to learn.
+The moment you let your guard down is the moment you'll start to learn.
-Forget what you think you knew about programming and really start to listen what the compiler, the standard library, and clippy are trying to teach you.
+Forget what you think you knew about programming and really start to listen to what the compiler, the standard library, and clippy are trying to teach you.

 ## Baby Steps

-Don't Make it too hard on yourself in the beginning.
+Don't make it too hard on yourself in the beginning.
 I certainly tried to run before I could walk.
 That alone cost me a lot of precious time.
 Here are some examples:

-- Use `String` and `clone()` and `unwrap` generously you can always refactor later -- and refactoring is the best part about Rust!
+- Use `String` and `clone()` and `unwrap` generously; you can always refactor later -- and refactoring is the best part about Rust!
 I wrote an article on saving yourself time during that phase [here](/blog/prototyping).
-- Use simple if statements or match statements before starting to learn some of the more idiomatic `.and_then` etc operators
+- Use simple if statements or match statements before starting to learn some of the more idiomatic `.and_then` etc. operators
 - Avoid async in week 1.
 The syntax and lifetimes are a tax on people still learning the core ownership model.

 Don't introduce too many new concepts at the same time!
 Instead, while you learn about a new concept, have an editor open and write a few examples.
-What helped was to just write some code in the Rust playground and trying to get it to compile.
+What helped was to just write some code in the Rust playground and try to get it to compile.
 Write super small snippets (e.g., one `main.rs` for one concept) instead of using one big tutorial repo.
 Get into the habit of throwing most of your learning code away.

 I still do that and test out ideas in the playground or when I brainstorm with clients.